kubernetes/website/content/en/docs/tasks/administer-cluster/dns-custom-nameservers.md

 * [health](https://coredns.io/plugins/health/): Health of CoreDNS is reported to http://localhost:8080/health.
 * [kubernetes](https://coredns.io/plugins/kubernetes/): CoreDNS will reply to DNS queries based on IP of the services and pods of Kubernetes.
 You can find more details [here](https://coredns.io/plugins/kubernetes/).

 > The `pods insecure` option is provided for backward compatibility with kube-dns.
 You can use the `pod verified` option, which returns an A record only if there exists a pod in same namespace with matching IP.
+The `pods disabled` option can be used if you don't use pod records.

 > `Upstream` is used for resolving services that point to external hosts (External Services).